ThobiasKH/Math/README.md

 # Math & Theoretical Computer Science

-Math/TCS is one of my biggest interests and this is a collection of lecture notes, assignments and more.
+Math/TCS is my biggest interest and I derive a lot of happiness in writing nice notes.

-Most of the subjects here are self-taught for fun so they are not comprehensive and often unfinished because I decided to delve into a new topic before finishing.
+To create the notes I use Neovim with the Vimtex plugin.
+Feel free to steal my preamble or use my notes for your own studying.